 Staggering natural beauty, and a capital city that looks like it came straight from a Disney fairytale describe what holidays in Estonia are all about.

-Since removing the chains of Soviet domination in the early 1990s, Estonia has come a long way for such a small country.
-Today it pulls in the tourist crowds looking for a city break with a difference with its beautiful capital Tallinn, in all its medieval glory.
+Estonia has come a long way for such a small country.
+Today, it pulls in the tourist crowds looking for a city break with a difference with its beautiful capital Tallinn, in all its medieval glory.
 But Middle Age splendour aside, you’ll find much more on offer in this diverse little Baltic country than you think.
 Where else can you come across countryside covered in primeval forests, more lakes than you can shake a fish at and more than 7000 rivers and streams?
 Think Finland in miniature at prices that will make your bank manager smile and you’re on the right lines.

 But the real reason you’re thinking about Estonia is because of its fairytale capital Tallinn, right?
 And who can blame you?
 This World Heritage Site city not only boasts an array of tantalizing fairytale towers, castles, churches, and winding cobblestone streets, but a nightlife that has all of Europe talking.
 With its trendy lounges, pumping nightclubs and backstreet pubs all neatly camouflaged within the medieval buildings of the Old Town, you’ll soon understand why Tallinn has become a firm favourite with Europe’s youngsters.